 The Information Technology (IT) degree is designed to meet the rapidly changing workforce needs of business and industry.
 The curriculum has been designed to prepare students for employment in the business information and computer technology fields.
 The curriculum allows students to gain an overall understanding of the IT field in addition to pursuing a particular track, which represents an area of interest or specialization.
 The four tracks are: Cisco network, computer applications, network support and program development.

-A high school diploma (or equivalent) and satisfactory scores on college placement tests (or equivalent) in English and mathematics are required.
-If students have deficiencies in English and/or mathematics, JTCC offers developmental courses to prepare students for the curriculum.
+Students must meet JTCC admission requirements.
+Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
+New students should see a counselor and returning students their advisor for more information.
 Keyboarding skills are recommended.

 |1st Semester||Credits||Standard Course Options|